-It is 2016 and The Florida Legislature is in full swing.
-Included in the typical appropriations bills and annual amendments to Florida gambling regulations, there are several proposals relating to Employment and Labor Law moving through committee.
-Some are clearly winners, but many more look like the same class of losers that pass through Tallahassee every year.
+It is 2016, and The Florida Legislature is in full swing.
+Included in the typical appropriations bills and annual amendments to Florida gambling regulations, there are several proposals relating to Employment and Labor Law moving through the committee.
+Some are clear winners, but many more look like the same class of losers that pass through Tallahassee every year.
 Here is a break-down of what they are and could mean for Florida employees:

 Minimum Wage: SB 6 & HB 109

-Proposed amendment that would raise Florida’s minimum wage to $15.00/hr for non-exempt employees.
+A proposed amendment that would raise Florida’s minimum wage to $15.00/hr for non-exempt employees.
 Currently, the state minimum wage is $8.05 per hour.
-The current law raises the state minimum wage each year according to the Consumer Price Index, however the CPI remained flat from 2015, resulting in no minimum wage increase for 2016.
+The current law extends the state minimum wage each year according to the Consumer Price Index.
+However, the CPI remained flat from 2015, resulting in no minimum wage increase for 2016.
 There is very little support for a $15.00 per hour minimum wage in both the Florida House of Representatives and the Florida Senate.
 Analysts predict the measure will fail.

 Revisions to the Florida Civil Rights Act: SB 120 & HB 45